 Public hire taxis can be hailed on the street or picked up at a station at any time.
 Commonly called black cabs or more properly hackney cabs or carriages these cabs are normally more heavily regulated than minicabs.
-If you are working within the London Public Carriage Office area you will have had to have passed 'The Knowledge' proving you ability to work out the quickest route across the capital in an instant.
+If you are working within the London Public Carriage Office area, you will have had to have passed 'The Knowledge' proving your ability to work out the quickest route across the capital in an instant.

 Once you know the cab type then you can consider the type of insurance required.

 Most taxi drivers choose comprehensive cover for their vehicles as they are essential to you as your main source of income.
 The legal minimum third party cover would not normally offer a replacement vehicle if yours was off the road due to an 'at fault' incident.

 There are a number of factors which will greatly influence your premium - including the following:

 Your base and area you drive in.
 This will be the address of your office, or the plating authority where you drive.
 As with any motor insurance policy, drivers in major cities such as London, Manchester, Leeds, Bristol or Glasgow tend to pay higher premiums due to the increased number of traffic accidents which occur there.
 Additionally premiums may rise due to the increased risk of taxi drivers facing say drunken behaviour, which increases the risk of damage to your cab.